minio/operator/docs/cert-manager.md

 # MinIO Operator services with cert-manager

-MinIO Operator manages the TLS certificate issuing for the services hosted in the `minio-operator` namespace, such services are the Secure Token Service `sts` and the Console `console` service.
+MinIO Operator manages the TLS certificate issuing for the services hosted in the `minio-operator` namespace.
+These include Secure Token Service `sts` and the Console `console` service.

-In this guide section we will explain how to generate the `sts` and `console` TLS certificates with Cert Manager.
+This section describes how to generate the `sts` and `console` TLS certificates with Cert Manager.
+These certificates must be issued before installing Operator.

-Wait to install Operator after certificates are issued by Cert Manager, make sure to follow step [Create Cluster Self-signed root Issuer ](#Create Cluster Self-signed root Issuer) mentioned above.
+Be sure to follow step [Create Cluster Self-signed root Issuer ](#Create Cluster Self-signed root Issuer) mentioned above.

 ## Secure Token Service (STS)

-MinIO STS is a service included MinIO Operator, build to provide Native IAM Authentication for Kubernetes.
-In essence this service allows you to control access to your MinIO tenant from your kubernetes applications without having to explicitly create credentials for each application, for more information on the Service check on the MinIO docs https://min.io/docs/minio/kubernetes/upstream/developers/sts-for-operator.html there is also a little [STS](https://github.com/minio/operator/blob/master/docs/STS.md) guide in the docs with some example client code in https://github.com/minio/operator/tree/master/examples/kustomization/sts-example.
+MinIO STS is a service included with MinIO Operator that provides Native IAM Authentication for Kubernetes.
+In essence this service allows you to control access to your MinIO tenant from your kubernetes applications without having to explicitly create credentials for each application.
+For more information on the Service see the MinIO docs at https://min.io/docs/minio/kubernetes/upstream/developers/sts-for-operator.html.
+There is also an [STS](https://github.com/minio/operator/blob/master/docs/STS.md) guide in the docs and example client code in https://github.com/minio/operator/tree/master/examples/kustomization/sts-example.

-For what matters in this guide, STS Service is a webserver presented with a TLS certificate for https traffic, this guide covers how to **disable** the automatic generation of the certificate in MinIO Operator and issue the certificate using
+For the purpose of this guide, STS Service can be considered a webserver presented with a TLS certificate for https traffic.
+This guide covers how to **disable** the automatic generation of the certificate in MinIO Operator and issue the certificate using
 Cert Manager instead.

 ## Console service